insarlab/PySolid/README.md

     verbose=True,
 )

-# project SET from ENU to radar line-of-sight (LOS) direction with positive for motion towards satellite
+# project SET from ENU to satellite line-of-sight (LOS) direction with positive for motion towards the satellite
 # inc_angle : incidence angle of the LOS vector (from ground to radar platform) measured from vertical.
 # az_angle  : azimuth   angle of the LOS vector (from ground to radar platform) measured from the north, with anti-clockwirse as positive.
 inc_angle = np.deg2rad(34)   # radian, typical value for Sentinel-1